 Alexander (Sascha) Petersen

-Sascha has been working specifically on climate change for more than seven years.
-He is a Lead Author for the Great Plains Region of the forthcoming National Climate Assessment (2013) and has worked with both climate scientists and municipal governments.
+Sascha has been working specifically on climate change for more than eight years.
+He was a Lead Author for the Great Plains Region of the National Climate Assessment (2014) and has worked with both climate scientists and municipal governments.
 His focus is on bridging the gaps between climate chance science, policy, and action.
-He has lead Adaptation International projects with the Jamestown S'Klallam Tribe, Tucson, and Seattle.
+He led Adaptation International projects with the Jamestown S'Klallam Tribe, Tucson, and Seattle.

 As a research scientist with Climate Impacts Group at the University of Washington, NOAA’s first Regional Integrated Sciences and Assessments (RISA) programs, he helped develop regionally specific projections for sea-level rise in Washington State.
 He then used these predictions to develop an interdisciplinary understanding of coastal climate impacts and worked directly with the City of Seattle and King County to evaluate policy response options and adaptation strategies.